NBA Power Rankings: The 50 Most Clutch Players of All Time

 The fact that Miller was 13 feet beyond the three point line is impressive enough, but to hit it completely off-balanced is simply beyond the capacity of a normal human being.

 Then, in overtime, Miller forced double overtime with a resounding dunk in the games winding seconds.
 The Pacers would eventually lose the contest, but even in loss, Miller's clutchness could not be contained.

 Aside from his many fourth quarter explosions at the Garden, his tough jumper to win Game 6 of the 1998 Eastern Conference Finals, or any other of his many, clutch performances, Reggie Miller is without a doubt one of the most clutch players in NBA history.

 6. Jerry West

-The guard, who had two 50+ point playoff games in his career, averaged 29.1 ppg during the postseason, which ranks second to Michael all time.
+The guard, who had two 50-plus-point playoff games in his career, averaged 29.1 points per game during the postseason, which ranks second to Michael Jordan all time.

-West's most memorable playoff moment came during game 7 of the 1969 NBA Finals against the Boston Celtics.
-The display of balloons in the Boston Garden rafters had likely angered West, who responded with 42 points, 13 rebounds, and 12 assists.
+West's most memorable playoff moment came during Game 7 of the 1969 NBA Finals against the Boston Celtics.
+The display of balloons in the Forum rafters had reportedly angered West as giving the Celtics extra motivation, and he responded with 42 points, 13 rebounds and 12 assists.

 The Lakers lost in heartbreaking fashion, 108-106, but West was still awarded the Finals MVP for his efforts, the only player ever to do so from a losing team.